CS

 The Chery KP31 is about to make genuine history as the world's first diesel plug-in hybrid ute.
 A 2.0-litre turbo-diesel is paired with a 34kWh battery for 170km of pure electric range and a combined range of over 1,100km.
 Towing is rated at 3,500kg braked, with three diff locks and a proper off-road focus.

 The Ford F-150 Lightning is not officially sold in Australia, but RMA converts right-hand-drive versions from around $200,000 driveaway.
-It offers 3,500kg+ towing, 515km of range, and a massive frunk.
-For buyers in the top end of the market, it's the most capable electric ute money can buy here.
-A Ford Ranger PHEV is expected in 2026-2027 with similar specs to the Shark 6, which will likely become the best-selling electrified ute once it lands.
+It offers 3,500kg+ towing, 515km of range, and a massive frunk, for buyers at the top end of the market who want the most capable electric ute money can buy here.

 Electric Ute Comparison Table